Getting Started with NVIDIA NeMo RL + LLM

 Core Concepts You Need to Understand

 Before running training, you need to understand these four concepts.
-Skip this and you'll waste hours debugging things that make sense once you know the basics.
+Skip this and you'll waste hours debugging things that make sense once you get the basics.

 1. The Reward Model